Skip to navigation Skip to content

 The FTB Part B income test applies to all partnered ISP customers eligible to receive FTB Part B. The Part B primary earner income limit does not apply if they or their partner receive an ISP.
 For partnered ISP customers, the rate of Part B is reduced if the lower earner's income is above the income free area.

-• For single customers for periods not on an ISP the primary earner income limit applies
+• single customers for periods not on an ISP the primary earner income limit applies

 Single ISP customers are exempt from the income test for FTB Part A and Part B instalments and do not need to provide an estimate of their income, unless in receipt of Child Care Subsidy.

-The FTB Income Support Payment Explanation (FTBISPX) screen will display whether or not the customer and/or partner's income is/was used in the calculation of the secondary and/or primary earner income tests and the reason why.
+The Family Tax Benefit income support payment explanation (FTBISPX) screen will display whether or not the customer and/or partner's income is/was used in the calculation of the secondary and/or primary earner income tests and the reason why.
 FTB Part B information contained on the FTBISPX screen includes:

 • income date of event and amount